 A big reason people don't go to the gym after work is because they leave their shoes and clothes at home.
 The obvious solution?
-Packing gym clothes and shoes in a bag and storing them in the passenger seat.
+Pack gym clothes and shoes in a bag and store them in the passenger seat.
 This way, there is no need to go home, which often leads to people deciding not to go at all.

 8. Bring Healthy Snacks

-Snacking is something people do for varying reasons; boredom, hunger, socializing, the list goes on.
-Whatever the reason for snacking, an important trick is to bring only healthy snacks, and set them where they are accessible during the day.
-Be sure to hide the not as healthy options, or even leave them at home for enjoying at other times.
+Snacking is something people do for varying reasons; boredom, hunger, socializing— and the list goes on.
+Whatever the reason for snacking, an important trick is to bring only healthy snacks and set them where they are accessible during the day.
+Be sure to hide the not-as-healthy options, or even leave them at home for enjoying at other times.
 Bringing fruit, nuts, vegetables, hard-boiled eggs, or any other natural food to enjoy throughout the day encourages healthier eating habits for the rest of the day.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.